publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch14A/m__us_usc_t15_s644.md

         (3) __Strategy specifications__

-        If the head of a contracting agency determines that a proposed procurement strategy for a procurement involves a substantial bundling of contract requirements, the proposed procurement strategy shall—
+        If the head of a contracting agency determines that an acquisition plan for a procurement involves a substantial bundling of contract requirements, the head of a contracting agency shall publish a notice on a public website that such determination has been made not later than 7 days after making such determination.
+Any solicitation for a procurement related to the acquisition plan may not be published earlier than 7 days after such notice is published.
+Along with the publication of the solicitation, the head of a contracting agency shall publish a justification for the determination, which shall include the following information:

-            (A) identify specifically the benefits anticipated to be derived from the bundling of contract requirements;
+            (A) The specific benefits anticipated to be derived from the bundling of contract requirements and a determination that such benefits justify the bundling.

+            (B) An identification of any alternative contracting approaches that would involve a lesser degree of bundling of contract requirements.

+            (C)

+             An assessment of—

-            (B) set forth an assessment of the specific impediments to participation by small business concerns as prime contractors that result from the bundling of contract requirements and specify actions designed to maximize small business participation as subcontractors (including suppliers) at various tiers under the contract or contracts that are awarded to meet the requirements; and
+                (i) the specific impediments to participation by small business concerns as prime contractors that result from the bundling of contract requirements; and

+                (ii) the specific actions designed to maximize participation of small business concerns as subcontractors (including suppliers) at various tiers under the contract or contracts that are awarded to meet the requirements.
-            (C) include a specific determination that the anticipated benefits of the proposed bundled contract justify its use.

         (4) __Contract teaming__

+            (A) __In general__

-            In the case of a solicitation of offers for a bundled contract that is issued by the head of an agency, a small-business concern may submit an offer that provides for use of a particular team of subcontractors for the performance of the contract.
-The head of the agency shall evaluate the offer in the same manner as other offers, with due consideration to the capabilities of all of the proposed subcontractors.
-If a small business concern teams under this paragraph, it shall not affect its status as a small business concern for any other purpose.
+                In the case of a solicitation of offers for a bundled or consolidated contract that is issued by the head of an agency, a small business concern that provides for use of a particular team of subcontractors or a joint venture of small business concerns may submit an offer for the performance of the contract.

+            (B) __Evaluation of offers__

+            The head of the agency shall evaluate an offer described in subparagraph (A) in the same manner as other offers, with due consideration to the capabilities of all of the proposed subcontractors or members of the joint venture as follows:

+                (i) __Teams__

+                    When evaluating an offer of a small business prime contractor that includes a proposed team of small business subcontractors, the head of the agency shall consider the capabilities and past performance of each first tier subcontractor that is part of the team as the capabilities and past performance of the small business prime contractor.

+                (ii) __Joint ventures__

+                    When evaluating an offer of a joint venture of small business concerns, if the joint venture does not demonstrate sufficient capabilities or past performance to be considered for award of a contract opportunity, the head of the agency shall consider the capabilities and past performance of each member of the joint venture as the capabilities and past performance of the joint venture.

+            (C) __Status as a small business concern__

+                Participation of a small business concern in a team or a joint venture under this paragraph shall not affect the status of that concern as a small business concern for any other purpose.

     (f) __Contracting preference for small business concerns in a major disaster area__